piyushpatel2005/go-exploration/notes/goroutines/index.md

 }
 ```

 In this code, we are using `printSequence` function as a goroutine.
 Previously, this code was taking around 100 seconds.
 With this little change, if we execute it, this finishes in 2 seconds.
-Also those two seconds are due to the `time.Sleep` call we have in the `main()` function.
+Also, those two seconds are due to the `time.Sleep` call we have in the `main()` function.

 ## Goroutine Scheduler